dapr/proposals/20251108-RIS-workflow-purge-ttl.md

 This proposal details new functionality to the workflow runtime to give users the ability to delete completed workflow state from the actor state store after some configured time.
 All workflow instances may be configured with a unique TTL at workflow execution time.
-The default remains that workflow state will _not_ be deleted form the actor state store, and will remain there indefinitely.
+The default remains that workflow state will _not_ be deleted from the actor state store, and will remain there indefinitely.

 ## Background

-It is currently the case that in order for users to delete old workflow state from the actor state store database, they either need to use the Purge Workflow API, or delete state from the database directy, either via out of Dapr database operations, or via using some kind of first class TTL feature of that database.
+It is currently the case that in order for users to delete old workflow state from the actor state store database, they either need to use the Purge Workflow API, or delete state from the database directly, either via out of Dapr database operations, or via using some kind of first class TTL feature of that database.
 Users typically want to delete old workflow state after some period of time from when the workflow has reached a terminal state.

 https://github.com/dapr/dapr/issues/9020